 Great importance is placed on reading at St Cuthbert’s and for this reason children are exposed to as many different genres, authors, stories and non-fiction texts, from Nursery to Year 6, as possible.

-In EYFS and KS1 children are heard on an individual basis as much as possible, once a day if time allows it; they also take part in a guided reading session during the week.
+In EYFS and KS1 children are heard on an individual basis or small group basis as much as possible, twice a week if time allows it; they also take part in a guided reading session during the week.
 In KS2, timetable restriction means that all children participate in a group reading session and individual children are heard read throughout the week if they still need the support.
 Each child has a reading record that is passed onto the new teacher at the beginning of each academic year.
 This ensures progression for the child and avoids confusion about what has been read and what has not.

 English lessons often include reading from different text types and group reading activities and other curriculum subjects often incorporate the children reading from a range of different genres and text sources.

-St Cuthbert’s has a very active and organised school library, and all children are openly encouraged to use these facilities, the Literacy Co-ordinator, alongside Year 6 pupils, organises special reading sessions, drama sessions and author sessions held in the Library during lunchtimes.
+St Cuthbert’s has a very active and organised school library, and all children are openly encouraged to use these facilities, Miss Cahill, alongside Year 6 pupils, organises special reading sessions, drama sessions and author sessions held in the Library during lunchtimes.

 All classes have access to a range of reading materials for children to use.
 EYFS and KS1 ensure that story time is a regular feature of their school day and all KS2 classes have at least 2 class readers that they study throughout the year.